It’s a seller’s market in King County as inventory tightens in ‘November surprise’

 Meanwhile, brokers said they’re beginning to notice a new class of buyers coming to the local condo market, which is concentrated in Seattle and the Eastside.

-The newcomers are “jet-setters and investors,” on the hunt for pieds-a-terre and moneymaking opportunities in a market they believe is undervalued, said John Deely, principal managing broker at Coldwell Banker Bain Seattle.
+The newcomers are “jet-setters and investors,” on the hunt for pieds-à-terre and moneymaking opportunities in a market they believe is undervalued, said John Deely, principal managing broker at Coldwell Banker Bain Seattle.

 “Seattle is becoming one of those destination places for that lifestyle,” he said, particularly for people from California tired of wildfires and a state income tax.